contagon/handbook/handbook/32-repentance-and-membership-councils.md

 	3. Involvement with child pornography as outlined in [38.6.6](38-church-policies-and-guidelines.md#3866-child-pornography)
 	4. Plural marriage
 	5. Adult sexual predatory behavior
-	6. Transgender﻿—actions to transition to the opposite of a person’s birth sex (see [38.6.22](38-church-policies-and-guidelines.md#38622-transgender-individuals))
+	6. Transgender—actions to transition to the opposite of a person’s biological sex at birth (see [38.6.23](38-church-policies-and-guidelines.md#38623-transgender-individuals))
 	7. Embezzling Church funds or stealing Church property
 	8. Church welfare abuse
 	9. Threatening behavior (such as sexual, violent, or financial) or conduct that harms the Church